Vonng/pigsty/docs/v-infra.md

 Command line arguments for Loki, type: `string`, level: G, default value: `"-config.file=/etc/loki.yml -config.expand-env=true"`.

-The default configuration parameters are used to specify the Loki configuration file location and to enable the ability to expand environment variables in the configuration file; it is not recommended to remove these two options.
+The default config parameters are used to specify the Loki config file location and to enable the ability to expand environment variables in the config file; it is not recommended to remove these two options.